loilo/node-sass-yaml-importer/README.md

 https://github.com/Updater/node-sass-json-importer/pull/5

 ## Thanks to
-This module is based on the [sass-json-vars](https://github.com/vigetlabs/sass-json-vars) gem, which unfortunately isn't compatible with `node-sass`.
+This module is based on the [node-sass-json-importer](https://github.com/Updater/node-sass-json-importer) repository, they did all the work.